 - Giving their mentors feedback at the end of segments, not just receiving it.

 - Initiating the process of changing whatever aspects need to be changed or delivered differently.

-- Multiple Supports
+3. Providing Multiple Supports

-- Their assigned mentor, who directly supervises them, regularly gives them substantive and constructive feedback and orients them to pediatric SLP practice.
+- Their assigned mentor, who directly supervises them, regularly gives them substantive and constructive feedback, and orients them to pediatric SLP practice.

 - A Speech Clinical Director and a Clinical Director assigned to the school district, who provide on-site program management and team supervision so advisory support and professional representation are never far away.

-- Face-to-Face Relationships
+4. Nurturing Face-to-Face Relationships

 Overseeing the CF program is extremely rewarding.
 This program is about more than just having someone review your paperwork.
 It’s about feeling connected to a bigger purpose.
-Knowing we’re sending qualified CFs on their way to earning a Certificate of Clinical Competence is very satisfying.
+Knowing we’re sending qualified CFs on their way to earning their Certificate of Clinical Competence is very satisfying.

 To explore the possibility of doing your Clinical Fellowship as part of the PTS team, or to find out about currently open school-based SLP jobs near you, click here to contact us.